zeynepakay/Rakkas/_posts/2015-09-15-gleaning_design.md

 ###Piece by piece

-When I started to conceptualize TRP, it was the first time I had visualized the look and feel of a typeface, however abstract, before going into designing it.
-What initially inspired me and overtime crystallized my vision was the presence of a lush variety of source materials.
+When I started to conceptualize TRP, it was the first time I had visualized the look and feel of a typeface, however abstract, before going into drawing it.
+What initially inspired me and overtime crystallized my vision was the presence of a lush variety of source materials, namely, movie posters from Egypt of a few decades ago.
 At first I spent a lot of time objectively scrolling through a slideshow of images.
-I only looked, observed and started again from the beginning.
+I only observed and started again from the beginning.
 Then I started to spot certain things I liked; graphic attributes that thematically blended in began to stand out in detail.

 ![Posters](/public/Posters.jpg)